 - 6.6 A fully indexed field archive shall be compiled, consisting of all primary written documents, plans, sections, photographic negatives and a complete set of labelled photographic prints/slides.
-Standards for archive compilation and transfer should conform to those outlined in Archaeological Archives a guide to best practice in creation, compilation, transfer and curation (Archaeological Archives Forum 2007).
+Standards for archive compilation and transfer should conform to those outlined in Archaeological Archives a guide to best practice in creation, compilation, transfer and curation (Archaeological Archives Forum [second edition] 2011), Digital Archives in Archaeology (Dig Ventures 2021 [online]) and The Standard and Guide to Best Practice in Archaeological Archiving in Europe (EAC 2019).
 The contractor should also take account of any additional requirements imposed by the recipient. - 6.7 Prints may be executed digitally from scanned versions of the film negatives and may be manipulated to improve print quality (but not in a manner which alters detail or perspective).
 All digital prints, including those presented in the report, must be made on paper and with inks which are certified against fading or other deterioration for a period of 75 years or more when used in combination.
-If digital printing is employed, the contractor must supply details of the paper/inks used in writing to GMAAS, with supporting documentation indicating their archival stability/durability.
-Written confirmation that the materials are acceptable must have been received from GMAAS prior to the commencement of work on site. - 6.8 The original archive is to accompany the deposition of any finds, providing the landowner agrees to the deposition of finds in a publicly accessible archive.
-In the absence of this agreement, the field archive (less finds) is to be deposited with the local museum.
+If digital printing is employed, the contractor must supply details of the paper/inks used in writing to GMAAS with supporting documentation indicating their archival stability/durability.
+Written confirmation that the materials are acceptable must have been received from the GMAAS prior to the commencement of work on site. - 6.8 The original archive is to accompany the deposition of any finds, providing the landowner agrees to the deposition of finds in a publicly accessible archive.